alexbosworth/ln-service/README.md

     // The wallet is inactive because it is locked
     @event 'locked'

+    // The wallet is ready for all RPC server requests
+    @event 'ready'

     // The wallet is in the process of starting
     @event 'starting'